 The law pertaining to recognition and enforcement of foreign judgments in the United Kingdom can be found in a number of different sources, including treaties, statutes and the common law.
 The application of the law depends primarily on the jurisdiction whose courts have issued the foreign judgment (‘original’ judgment or court), as well as the date of issue and subject matter of the foreign proceedings.
 Further details on non-treaty sources of law can be found in question 3.
-The United Kingdom comprises three separate court systems in England and Wales, Scotland and Northern Ireland.
+The United Kingdom comprises three separate court systems in (i) England and Wales, (ii) Scotland and (iii) Northern Ireland.
 While the treaty obligations and the key relevant statutes apply equally to all three jurisdictions, the common law and applicable procedure may vary.
 This chapter focuses primarily on the law and procedure of England and Wales.

 Recognition and enforcement of judgments

 The United Kingdom is party to treaty-based schemes for the enforcement of judgments as a member of the European Union (EU) and the European Economic Area (EEA).
 The position of these European regimes in light of the UK’s impending exit from the EU (or Brexit) is discussed in question 29.

 The Recast Brussels Regulation (EU) No. 1215/2012 (Recast Regulation), which reformed Regulation (EC) No. 44/2001 (Brussels I Regulation), provides for the speedy and simplified enforcement of judgments obtained in the courts of one EU/EEA member state in all other member states.
 The Recast Regulation came into force on 10 January 2015 and applies to any case brought on or after that date (Brussels I will continue to apply to any case that was brought prior to 10 January 2015).
 The Recast Regulation (and, as applicable, the Brussels I Regulation) applies to orders of courts and tribunals of any nature in civil and commercial matters, with the exception that it specifically excludes revenue, customs and administrative law matters; although in a recent judgment in Pula Parking d.o.o. v Tederahn (Case C-551/15), the Court of Justice of the European Union (CJEU) held that where a company owned by a public authority is exercising its functions independently of the public authority that owns it, the relationship between the parties to a dispute may be one in private law.
 Proceedings between these parties will come within the definition of civil and commercial matters.
 The Recast Regulation also does not apply to orders pertaining to matrimonial relationships, wills, succession, bankruptcy, social security or arbitration.
 Judicial decisions on the Recast Regulation and the Brussels I Regulation by the CJEU are binding on member states.
 Under both the Recast Regulation and the Brussels I Regulation the default rule on jurisdiction applies, meaning that if a defendant is domiciled in an EU member state such as the United Kingdom, it must be sued in the United Kingdom unless the claim falls into one of the exceptions listed in the instrument.
 For example, in tort actions the defendant may be sued where the harmful event took place and in contract cases the jurisdiction where the contract is to be performed.